 You are here

 An article based on this dissertation’s research, “Epic-graphic Proportions in George Eliot’s Middlemarch,” is forthcoming in SEL Studies in English Literature.
-Amelia has published additional essays exploring new methods of teaching writing in WLN: A Journal of Writing Center Scholarship, and on the relationship between religion and leprosy in the Journal of Theta Alpha Kappa.
+Amelia has published additional articles in Volupté: Interdisciplinary Journal of Decadence Studies, WLN: A Journal of Writing Center Scholarship, and the Journal of Theta Alpha Kappa.

 - History and Theory of the Novel